Stressed, Tired, Depressed? Join the Nature Boost Challenge!

 Sometimes, we need to stop and take a breath.

 If you view human existence on a scale, you’d see that the majority of it has been spent living alongside natural processes and rhythms.
 Around a hundred thousand years ago, we evolved into modern humans that depended on nature to provide us with food, water and shelter.
-Those connections with nature ensured our survival.
+It was our connection with nature that ensured our survival.

 The human mind evolved using nature.
 It’s obvious that being deprived of it will have a negative effect.